Colleges by Location

 Non-need-based financial aid is any type of financial aid provided to a student who does not meet the criteria for need-based aid.
 Non-need-based student aid typicaly comes in a form of Direct Unsubsidized Stafford Loans, Graduate PLUS Loans, Parent PLUS Loans, and the Teacher Education Access for College and Higher Education (TEACH) Grant.

-354 students, including freshmen, received institutional non-need-based scholarship or grant aid at this institution in 2023.
+354 students, including freshmen, obtained institutional non-need-based scholarship or grant aid at this school in 2024.
 Institutional grants or scholarships that are not based on financial need were given to 116 full-time freshman.
 Federal non-need-based scholarships and grants totaled $13,453,101 for students at this institution, while state aid came to $1,359.
-The total amount of non-need-based institutional scholarships/grants was $6,356,373.
+The total amount of institutional scholarships and awards that were not based on financial need was $6,356,373.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
 The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $251,307 USD.

 Majors